hunterjm/stagg/packages/callofduty/README.md

 ```
 # Using npm
-npm i @stagg/callofduty
+npm i callofduty
 ```

 ```
 # Using yarn
-yarn add @stagg/callofduty
+yarn add callofduty
 ```

-After installation is complete, you will have access to API, Normalization, and Schema libraries:
+After installation is complete, you will have access to API, Assets, and Schema libraries:

 ```
-import { API, Normalize, Schema } from '@stagg/callofduty'
+import { API, Assets, Schema } from 'callofduty'
 ```

 ### Schemas